World Vision Australia

-World Vision Australia (WVA) is an ecumenical Christian non-governmental organisation based in Melbourne, Australia.
+World Vision Australia (WVA) is an all-embracing Christian non-governmental organisation based in Melbourne, Australia.
 It is a part of the World Vision International Partnership led by World Vision International.
 WVA is Australia's largest overseas aid and development organisation, operating primarily to assist overseas communities living in poverty.
 It also carries out development work in Australia with First Nations communities.

 WVA is registered as a charity by the Australian Charities and Not-For-Profits Commission as a public benevolent institution, and is endorsed as a deductible gift recipient.

 History

 World Vision was founded in 1950 in the United States by Rev. Robert Pierce, a Baptist missionary who had worked in China, focusing on aiding children in need.
 The first child sponsorship scheme commenced in 1953 to aid children in Korea following the Korean war and subsequently established in other countries.

 WVA was founded in 1966 after a proposal to start a new office in Australia by Bernard Barron, the head of World Vision Canada, and after startup funds were provided by the headquarters of World Vision in the United States.
 Graeme Irvine, an evangelical Christian, was at the head of the Australian branch of World Vision.
 The first project of WVA related to Vietnam.

 World Vision International was founded in 1977 to restructure the World Vision organisation worldwide, and the head of WVA, Graeme Irvine, was among the signers of the Declaration of Internationalization in 1978, which declared a set of objectives for World Vision in its operations throughout the world.
 In 1988, Graeme Irvine became the first non-American president of World Vision International.

 After its establishment, WVA first focused on meeting the needs of refugees in Indochina and of people recovering from disasters in Bangladesh and in several African countries.
 In the 1970s, its focus broadened from assisting the individual child to include community development.
 Since the 1980s, a "welfare" approach has gradually changed to a more collaborative relationship where communities work alongside World Vision to improve their lives and take control of their futures.